 I couldn’t blow balloons up or even stand holding a deflated rubber balloon.
 The texture of the rubber made me shudder.
 It meant that going to social occasions where I might be in a room filled with balloons would be fraught with anxiety.

-Famous People suffer from Globophobia
+Famous People suffer from globophobia

 I was pleased to find out that other people suffered from globophobia, so it wasn’t just me!
 Oprah Winfrey was one such person.
 And it was whilst studying to be a hypnotherapist that I cured myself of the fear.